 - 1. Michigan, Pennsylvania: formula includes reserve ratio. - 2.
 District of Columbia: all since July 1, 1939.
 Idaho: all since January 1, 1940.
 Louisiana: all since October 1, 1974.
 Montana: all since October 1, 1981.
 Rhode Island: all since October 1, 1958. - 3.
 Florida: after 8 quarters of chargeability and annually thereafter.
-Illinois: last 3 years, except if employer has only 3 or 4 years liability in which case, last 1 or 2 years, respectively.
-Iowa: average of 5 years.
-Michigan: in 2012, last 4 years; in 2013 and thereafter, last 3 years.
+Illinois: last 3 years, except if employer has only 3 or 4 years liability in which case, last 1 or 2 years, respectively. lowa: average of 5 years.
 Minnesota, Utah, Virginia, Washington: last 4 years.
 Mississippi: last 3 years ending on June 30, immediately preceding the tax year.
 North Dakota: last 6 years.
 Pennsylvania: average of 3 years for employers meeting the appropriate classification criteria of groups 2 and/or 3, and only 2 years for employers meeting the classification criteria of group 1. - 4.
 Arkansas: average of last 3 or 5 years whichever is lesser, or the last year.
 Idaho, Nebraska: average of 4 years.
+Montana: average of last 3 federal fiscal years.
 Nevada: average of last 3 consecutive calendar years.
 New Jersey: average of last 3 or 5 years, whichever is higher.
+New Mexico: starting January 1, 2015, the benefit ratio calculator is the last 3 state fiscal years of benefit changes, divided by 3 previous years of taxable payroll multiplied by a reserve factor.
 New York: average of 5 years.
-North Dakota: average of the last 3 years. - 5.
-Colorado, Louisiana, Mississippi, North Carolina, Virgin Islands: last 3 taxable fiscal years.
+North Dakota: average of the last 3 years.

+- 5. Colorado, Louisiana, Mississippi, North Carolina, Virgin Islands: last 3 taxable fiscal years.
 Illinois: last 3 years, except if employer has only 3 or 4 years liability in which case, last 1 or 2 years, respectively.
 Massachusetts, Wisconsin: last year.
 Michigan: in 2012, last 4 years; in 2013 and thereafter, last 3 years..
 Minnesota, Utah, Virginia, Washington: last 4 years.
 Oregon: last 3 years prior to the computation date of July 1.
-Use the taxable payroll, not the total payroll.

-- 6. California: to determine the average base payroll for the 2013 rating process, the UI taxable payroll is divided by three if the employer began business in 2009, by two if the employer began business in 2010, and by one if the employer began business in 2011.
+Use the taxable payroll, not the total payroll. - 6.
+California: to determine the average base payroll for the 2015 rating process, the UI taxable payroll is divided by three if the employer began business in 2011, by two if the employer began business in 2012, and by one if the employer began business in 2013.
 If taxable wages are reported in at least one quarter a year, that is considered a full year with wages. - 7.
 Oklahoma: 12 quarters prior to July 1st of the calendar year immediately preceding the year for which the rate is being calculated. - 8.
 South Carolina: for calendar year 2013, nine years of benefits and payroll are used.
 Starting on January 1, 2014, three years of benefits and payroll will be used.